 About this webinar

-Register for this FREE webinar to learn how corporate and asset performance should be interpreted, understood, measured and monitored in an ESG context.
-Attend to understand the role of standards, frameworks and benchmarks – including the EU Taxonomy, the TCFD, the Sustainable Development Goals (SDGs), the CDSB, and sector specific standards such as BREEAM – in regard of net zero carbon commitments.
+Net-zero carbon commitments have been entered into by several governments – including the UK’s – and numerous corporate entities e.g. Shell, Sainsbury’s and PwC.
+The rationale to do so is irrefutable but for the corporates themselves and for the investment community what do zero-carbon commitments amount to?
+How should corporate performance and asset performance be interpreted, understood, measured and monitored?
+What are the roles of standards, frameworks and benchmarks – including the EU Taxonomy, the TCFD, the Sustainable Development Goals (SDGs), the CDSB, and sector specific standards such as BREEAM – in regard of net zero carbon commitments?

 - Online only

 - All Levels

 - Modules: 1

 - Study: 0

 We can run this as a workshopGet in touch

 Who's it suitable for?